mcmire/personal-content--writings/source/blog/posts/minesweeper-2.md

     * Build a `<td>` element
     * Add the `<td>` element to the `<tr>`

 That's a lot better, isn't it?
-And as it turns out, we can convert this into code easily, because we have the same ability to repeat steps in JavaScript as we do in English.
+And as it turns out, we can convert these English instructions -- what we commonly call *pseudocode* -- into real code easily, because we have the same ability to repeat steps in JavaScript as we do in English.

 ### Making room for our new code